-- Leadership & Enquiry (30 credits) -sets terms of engagements and principles of equity, diversity, inclusion, critical enquiry, research methods and reflection.
+- Leadership and Enquiry (30 credits) -sets terms of engagements and principles of equity, diversity, inclusion, critical enquiry, research methods and reflection.
 Focus on cohort formation, building and developing relationships across teams, partnerships, and mentors.

 - Inclusive Leadership(30 credits) - explores and facilitates critical understanding of identity in the workplace, and self-leadership.
 Encourages self-reflection and reflexivity, and support you to understand the role these skills and attributes play in effectively leading others.

-- Creative Ecologies, Enterprise & Innovation (30 credits) - introduces the idea of analysing creative activity as a product of diverse ecologies of people, places, institutions, companies, and activities.
+- Creative Ecologies, Enterprise and Innovation (30 credits) - introduces the idea of analysing creative activity as a product of diverse ecologies of people, places, institutions, companies, and activities.
 Explore principles of enterprise and entrepreneurship, developing and apply enterprising behaviours.

-- Leading Transformation & Teams (30 credits) - is personalised, professional focus on the individual, complex teams, and transformational leadership, and encourages learners to reflect and consider the wider systems in which they operate and lead.
+- Leading Transformation and Teams (30 credits) - is personalised, professional focus on the individual, complex teams, and transformational leadership, and encourages learners to reflect and consider the wider systems in which they operate and lead.